Taimoorhan/Taimoorhan/README.md

 - 👋 Hi, I’m Taimoor Khan @Taimoorhan
-- 👀 I’m interested in desiging and developing websites in WordPRess
+- 👀 I’m experienced with front-end technology HTML/CSS/JS/Bootstap.
+Not only this also have knowledge of CMS WordPress, webflow, Shopify, and Pagecloud.
-- 🌱 I’m currently learning backend of WordPress
+- 🌱 I’m currently working as Front-end Designer and learning Theme Development for WordPress.

 <!---